L.M. Reid is an Irish writer who has published many articles in magazines and online.

-How to paint your garden shed with a mixture of some great paint and a few bits.
+I show you how to paint your garden shed with a mixture of some great paint ideas and a few bits.
 Great ideas and tips with step-by-step instructions.
-I wanted my one to be fun and bright.
+I wanted my shed to be fun and bright.
 I always liked the beach huts I saw on some beaches.
 So I decided to create the nautical look for my shed.

 - Hard bristle brush